-Sierra Leone mudslide: Nearly 300 known dead
+Sierra Leone mudslide: Over 300 known dead

 He added that a Sierra Leonean and a Chinese construction company had provided heavy-duty excavation equipment to help the military looking for people under the mud and rubble.

-Flooding is not unusual in the region, which is currently experiencing its rainy season.
+Flooding is not unusual in the region, which is experiencing its rainy season.